Kinaesthetic Time Capsules

-Turn culture into play in this 3-day workshop by acclaimed author Chris Solarski—designing transformative games that preserve traditions, identities, and sensory experiences through hands-on creation (available on-site or online).
+Turn culture into play in this 3-day workshop by acclaimed author Chris Solarski—designing transformative games that preserve traditions, identities, and sensory experiences through hands-on creation.
+Available as 3 full days or 6 half-day sessions.

 Kinaesthetic Time Capsules is an original game design method celebrating cultural heritage, identity and self-expression.
 It focuses on game design (the mechanics and structures of how games work) with a foundation in traditional art and design practices throughout history—presenting an artistic, empathy-driven approach to game design.